 General Data Protection Regulation: researcher from Fraunhofer ISI explains the changes

 The new EU General Data Protection Regulation (GDPR) is intended to strengthen data privacy protection in the European Union and came into force on 25 May 2018.
 This raises questions about what has changed in concrete terms and what has to be taken into account.
-Dr. Michael Friedewald, whose research focus at Fraunhofer ISI is on data protection and privacy issues, and who coordinates the Privacy Forum research consortium Forum Privatheit (website in German), answers the most important questions in the following interview.
+Dr. Michael Friedewald, whose research focus at Fraunhofer ISI is on data protection and privacy issues, and who coordinates the research consortium Forum Privacy (website in German), answers the most important questions in the following interview.